-Due to COVID-19 we’re giving SBCF a face-lift for 2021.
+Due to COVID-19 we’re giving SBCF a face-lift for 2022.
 The heart of the program has not changed – to provide professional development, resources, and support for emerging choreographers.
-This year we have four mentors who will be providing daily challenges for the choreographers.
+This year we have mentors from professional dance companies who will be providing daily challenges for the choreographers.

 - Each daily challenge should culminate in ~1 minute of choreography that is filmed at the end of each rehearsal.

 - Mentors review all daily videos and provide feedback to the choreographers virtually each evening.